ssc-sp/datahub-docs/Platform/Azure/Storage_Limits.md

 # Overview of Storage Alerts

-## Failsafe with 110% usage
+## Failsafe with 110% usage or 110% budget based

 Azure Action groups will be used to lock or disable the account.
 Leverage the alert system.

-Needs to be investigated
+Possible actions:
+- Disable storage account (? remove/rotate keys?)
+- Make account read only (could still incur egress)

 Failsafe can implemented in Terraform See [Azure Metric Alert](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/monitor_metric_alert)